KickAss101/CSE-cs-GITAM-2020-24/SEM IV/IoT/IoT 3.md

 - BLE has all the features that classic Bluetooth provides with enhancements and with reduced power consumption
 - Though BLE improved many features but retained same range
 - It is supported by many devices and their Operating Systems
+- A BLE device shall be able to _communicate to outside world by two means_:
+	- Broadcasting
+		- _Sending out message to more than one recipient_.
+		- Data is sent out _one-way_
+		- Whichever device is capable of picking the data (receiving), it will.
+(Radio Broadcast)
+	- Connections
+		- Connection is permanent.
+		- It enables _periodical data transfer between the devices_ (Two devices)
+		- The term _Master Slave Configuration_ will come into picture.

 __Features of BLE__
 - License free